karrrtik-2/doctor-appointment-agents/README.md

 - **`OPENAI_API_KEY` missing**: set it in `.env`.
 - **Frontend cannot connect**: ensure FastAPI is running on the same host/port as configured.
 - **Validation error for date/id**: follow expected formats from tool schemas (`DD-MM-YYYY` and `DD-MM-YYYY HH:MM`).

-## Security & Privacy

-- Do not commit `.env` or any real patient data.
-- This repository is for educational and demonstration purposes and is not production healthcare software.

 ## Roadmap Ideas